rrpff/shakespeare/README.md

 # Shakespeare

 Needed this data in a structured form easy to develop with.
-Raw data is in `raw`, processed output is in `structured` and `csv`.
-If you ever need help using this, let me know!
+Raw data is in `raw`, slightly cleaner data is in `csv`, processed output is in `json` and `html`.
+If you need help using this, let me know, the code is a hacky mess but the output is alright :)

 ## About the data